How California Law Defines Drug Possession vs. Trafficking: Key Differences Explained

 Understanding the potential penalties for drug possession at varying levels helps you know the risk of going to trial vs. taking a plea.
 In other words, knowing what you’re facing will help you make informed decisions about how to resolve your case.

-Penalties for Distribution
+Penalties for Drug Distribution in California

 Drug distribution is taken very seriously, and a conviction comes with a sentence of up to two, three, or four years in prison.

-Penalties for Trafficking
+Penalties for Drug Trafficking in California

 Trafficking offenses carry a prison term of between three, four, or five years, and even a first-time trafficking offense can result in long-term incarceration, underscoring the importance of an aggressive legal defense.